- Real Name: Donald Pierce.

 - Flash is Contingent On Lightning (-1) and Minor Marginal (-1).

-- Super Speed limited to Initiative bonus and time reduction on gadget building (-3).
+- Super Speed limited to Initiative bonus and Task duration reduction on gadget building (-3).

 - Mind Field is Self Only (-2).